all the pleasures of human existence, those of the

 blocks the options are staggering.

 Although a few other cities offer a more eclectic dining scene, the strengths of what cuisines are practiced here are profound and inexhaustible.
-They include the classic and the nouvelle, the haute and the homestyle, and to experience the indigenous cuisine of New Orleans and southern Louisiana is to marvel at what is indeed a universe unto itself.
+They include the classic and the nouvelle, the haute and the homestyle, and to experience the cuisine of New Orleans and southern Louisiana is to marvel at what is indeed a universe unto itself.

 A few of the places where I have had extraordinary meals are La Provence, Stella!, Cuvée, Peristyle, Lilette, NOLA and Bayona.
 Other personal favorites are Sylvain, Green Goddess, Maximo's Italian Grill, RioMar, Horinoya, Jacques-Imo's Café, La Crepe Nanou, Café Degas, SukhoThai, Lola's, Elizabeth's, Louisiana Pizza Kitchen, Adolfo's and Franky and Johnny's.